therealtrex/GDIMacGyver/content/Lab2_firehose/setup_splunk.md

 - Leave remaining defaults and click `next` at the top of the screen.
 - For sourcetype click `select` and then click `Select Source Type`
 - Select `aws:cloudtrail`
-- In the index section select the index `aws-data` you for your AWS data.
+- In the index section select the index `aws-data` for your for your AWS data.
 - Click `review`, check over your steps.
 It should look like the image below.

 ![image004](/static/20_firehose/Image004.png)